|GNED 101: An Introduction to Arts and Sciences|

-You will work with a field placement co-ordinator to align two unpaid field placements with one of our community partners.
+You will work with a field placement co-ordinator to align two unpaid field placements with our community partners.

-Your first-year field placement begins in the January semester and your second-year field placement runs throughout the academic year.
+Your first-year field placement begins in Semester two and your second-year field placement runs throughout the academic year.
 Field placements are two days per week.
-You will have the opportunity to experience a full work week in Semesters 2, 3, and 4.